TorahBibleCodes/TorahBibleCodes/README.md

 # The book of raziel - Sefer Raziel Hamalaj + Sefer Letzirá (6 original books)

+### The trail of sacred names

+- This is the holy name.
+Is revealed by the combination that comes out of the initial scriptures in the Torah

+- Knowledge of the wisdom of the torah completes the names of god

+- Rows of marks reveal knowledge and wisdom is received

+- Prophesy the life of the ancestors for them

+- 3 groups of 24 are divided by 10 divisions and seven in each division

+- Of the secret of the 10 sefirot reveal the secret and the sublime glory

+- The 72 names come from the mouth of the high priest

 ### Spells

 Spells are the ancestral mechanism to transmit knowledge, fervent faith ensures the transmission of knowledge from father to son and the conservation of the stellar encoding